 As cars become increasingly complex, with many approaching the point of being able to drive themselves, so the amount of equipment being offered as optional extras rises.

-In this regular series, James Foxall, a motoring journalist with more than 20 years’ experience of reviewing cars and their gadgets and gizmos, investigates individual features and advises whether they’re worth paying for.
+James Foxall, a motoring journalist with more than 20 years’ experience of reviewing cars and their gadgets and gizmos, investigates individual features and advises whether they’re worth paying for.

 What is Lane Keep Assist?